 The calendar will help you create your schedule and plan your time.
 This way, you’ll know when you need to study and whether or not you need time to work on your papers.
-For example, if your calendar shows you that you can’t do an essay in time, you can visit a writing company and ask ‘help me with my assignment’ early in the process.
+For example, if your calendar shows you that you can’t do an essay in time, you can visit a writing company.
 You’ll probably have to do this later once you figure out that you can’t write it on your own, but this way it will cost much, much less.

 2.Make Weekly Schedules

 Once you have your term calendar, making these schedules will only take minutes of your time.
 As you add your tasks to it in real time, the calendar will tell you what you have to do in the week that follows.

 With that information, make your weekly schedule where you’ll fit in the tasks and activities you’ve put in your calendar.
 This is the greatest tip for time management for students since it allows you to keep track of your time and meet all deadlines without a rush.